Inglezos/Eye-Blinking/README.md

-# EyeBlinking
+# Eye Blinking
-Eye blinking rate monitoring, using Arduino Uno and the MyoWare Muscle Sensor.
+Counts the eye blinking rate, using Arduino Uno and the MyoWare Muscle Sensor and applying Fast Hartley Transform for real time signal processing.
+Some thresholds are selected.